Okpainmo/aws-ec2-node-express-deployment-project/README.md

 ## How To Use This Template.

-1a.
-Using this template is simple.
+1. Using this template is simple.
 The main criteria being that you know how to use typescript, and that you have Docker installed on your machine.

-1b.
-Create/Bootstrap a project repository(using this as a template).
+2. Create/Bootstrap a project repository(using this as a template).

-1c.
-On Github(from your github interface), copy out and carefully save the contents of all the respective environmental variables files(`.env`, `.env.development`, `.env.staging`, and `.env.production`), then delete all of them - still using the github interface.
+3. Before you clone: while still on Github(from your github interface), copy out and carefully save the contents of all the respective environmental variables files(`.env`, `.env.development`, `.env.staging`, and `.env.production`), then delete all of them - still using the github interface.

-> **This step is necessary, to untrack all the environmental variables files, and enable you re-create and ignore them with git after you clone your newly created/bootstrapped project**.
+> **This step is necessary, to untrack all the(intentionally added) environmental variables files, and enable you re-create and have them ignored with Git, after you clone your newly created/bootstrapped project**.

-1d.
-Now clone your project, and settle in to start working
+4. Now clone your project, and settle in to start working

 ```bash
 git clone your-project-url